DominicMachado/DominicMachado.github.io/docs/latn-102-s22/index.md

 - **Meeting Time:** MWF 2:00 - 2:50 PM
 - **Meeting Place:** TBD
 - **Instructor** Prof. Machado
-- **Student Hours**: T, Th 1 - 2:30 PM; Fenwick 413
+- **Student Hours**: W 12:30 - 1:30 PM, Th 1 - 2:30 PM; Fenwick 413
 - **E-mail**: dmachado@holycross.edu

+Latin 102 is the second course in a two-semester introduction to the Latin language.
+This course will build upon the basics of the Latin language introduced in the first semester (e.g., declension, conjugation, complex sentence structure, etc.) and help you develop a strong command of Latin vocabulary, grammar, and syntax.
+The goal of first-year Latin is to build a solid foundation for reading actual ancient Roman texts.
+As such, the acquisition of those linguistic skills, elucidated and practiced through classroom practice and translation and composition exercises, will set a foundation for reading unedited Latin from Hyginus’ Fabulae, a compendium of Greco-Roman myth.

-Latin 102 is the second semester in a two-semester introduction to the Latin language.
-By analyzing, translating, and composing Latin, students will learn to read real ancient texts from the start of our study.
-At the same time, we will explore how engaging with Latin as a historical language can offer new perspectives on the ancient world, the way we view ourselves and our society, and the construction of structures of power over time.
-A central component of this course is weekly engagement with the Worcester community, through which students will see how Latin continues to shape the world around us.
+At the same time, we will continue to explore how engaging with Latin as a historical language can offer new perspectives on the ancient world, the way we view ourselves and our society, and the construction of structures of power over time.
+A central component of this course is our  weekly engagement with the Worcester community, through which students will see how Latin continues to shape the world around us.
 The course’s emphasis on the relationship between our work and broad ethical concerns is in keeping with Holy Cross’ Mission, the shared commitment to “seeking justice within and beyond the Holy Cross community.”

-In this semester, we will learn the Latin language, with a particular focus on gaining a solid grasp of morphology (i.e. its forms) and syntax (i.e. grammar and sentence structure).
-We will use these skills to continuing read stories about the hero, Hercules, as recorded by the 1st-century CE mythographer, Hyginus.
-We will continue delve into the reasons why we are still studying Latin at Holy Cross in 2022 and consider the larger social and moral obligations that come with it.

 [Back to top.](#top)